sprucelabsai/sprucebot-cli/README.md

 * See [CONTRIBUTING](https://github.com/sprucelabsai/sprucebot-cli/blob/dev/CONTRIBUTING.md) for the rules around skill development.

 #  Platform Development
+This section is only relevant if you've been given permission to work directly on my core systems.
 ### Prerequisites
 * Access to github.com repositories is controlled via ssh.
 You will need to add your public key to github.com to be able to read project dependencies.
 More information can be found [here](https://help.github.com/articles/connecting-to-github-with-ssh/)
 * [Docker For Mac](https://www.docker.com/docker-mac) Should be installed on the host machine